 Lisbon is home to an authentic castle that sits high on the hills of the city.
 However, the castle isn’t a big attraction but the views it offers are.
 A visit here will give you some of the best views of the city and as a result, the lines can be extremely long.
 The views supplied from Miradouro da Graça are just as beautiful and have no line.
 Therefore, you can choose to visit the castle or just view it from afar.

-If you do decide to visit the castle be sure to buy skip the line tickets beforehand.
+If you do decide to visit the castle be sure to buy skip-the-line tickets beforehand.
 One day in Lisbon is a limited amount of time and it would be a shame to waste it in line!
-If you have 3 days in Lisbon or more, you can definitely fit it in.
+If you have 3 days in Lisbon or are visiting Lisbon for the weekend, you can definitely fit it in.
+Below are some great tours!

 Walk the Narrow Streets of Alfama District

 The Alfama District is an authentic and beautiful area to explore in Lisbon that is the perfect place to get lost in.
 This is the oldest part of Lisbon and makes up a large portion of the historic center of the city.
-The streets are full of tiled buildings, narrow alleyways, and beautiful architecture.
+The streets are full of tiled buildings, narrow alleyways, and beautiful architecture – and offer some of the best photo spots in Lisbon.
 There are also a ton of local shops and restaurants just waiting to be discovered.

 The Alfama District is continuously ranked as tourists’ favorite neighborhoods in Lisbon where people fall in love with the cultural and historic roots of the area.
 Be prepared to walk up some steep staircases and down various cobblestone streets while enjoying this charming area.
 A visit here is a must with just one day in Lisbon, so be sure to add it to your itinerary.